High Achieving Women

 “These women tend to make a difference in everything they do,” says Wendy Alfus-Rothman.
 “They have bigger budgets, higher goals, manage more people, are more visible.
 Pointing them towards their track of peak effectiveness has enormous implications for the employer, co-workers, subordinates, and many other stakeholders.
 Large numbers of people are affected by their competency and suitability to their leadership roles.”

-To learn more about the study, download the free research report titled:
+To learn more about the study, click here for a free research report titled: